Hungry Happenings

 • You want the baked cheesecake to look firm, not wet, yet still jiggle just a bit in the center.

-• Remove the roasting pan from the oven and allow the cake to sit in the hot water for 30 minutes, then remove pan from water, remove the tin foil, dry the bottom of the pan, and set on a cooling rack to cool for an hour.
+• Remove the roasting pan from the oven and allow the cake to sit in the hot water for 30 minutes, then remove the pan from the water, remove the tin foil, dry the bottom of the pan, and set it on a cooling rack to cool for an hour.
 Refrigerate for at least 8 hours.

 Tips for cutting a cheesecake: